 You probably already know that the US Constitution guarantees your right to a speedy trial, but what does that actually mean?
 Does it mean you are guaranteed a trial within a week of your arrest?
 A month?
 A year?
-San Diego criminal lawyers will all agree, the answer is complicated.
+Unfortunately, the answer is complicated.

 Speedy Trials and California Law